-Cavaliers’ Love apologizes for outburst: ‘That wasn’t me’
+Cavaliers’ Love sorry for on-court tantrum: ‘That wasn’t me’

+He regrets his fit of frustration but said it shouldn’t define him.

+“That wasn’t me,” Love said.
+“I apologize for that moment.
+It was an ugly one.
+It was one that was not ill-intentioned.”

-CLEVELAND (AP) — Cavaliers forward Kevin Love has apologized for his on-court tantrum on Monday night, saying his behavior was out of line and out of character.
+The five-time All-Star apologized Wednesday for his on-court tantrum two days ago in a game against Toronto, saying his behavior was out of line and out of character — but that it had nothing to do with any frustration toward his teammates or coaches.

-The five-time All-Star spoke Wednesday following Cleveland’s shootaround practice before facing the Orlando Magic.
-Love did not take any questions from reporters after speaking passionately for 13 minutes about the incident, his frustration in dealing with an injury this season and his continued struggle with mental health.
+Love did not take any questions from reporters after speaking passionately about the incident, using the Zoom call as what he called a “therapy session” to express his feelings about dealing with an injury this season, his leadership role in Cleveland and continued struggle with mental health.

 “I (messed) up,” Love said, using an expletive to open his remarks.
 “Everyone knows that.
 My intent wasn’t to disrespect the game, my intent wasn’t even for the damn ball to go inbounds.
 It was a moment that I got caught up in.”